silverstripe/silverstripe-cms/README.md

 ## Development and Contribution

-If you would like to make changes to the SilverStripe core codebase, we have an extensive [guide to contributing code](https://docs.silverstripe.org/en/contributing/code).
+If you would like to make changes to the Silverstripe core codebase, we have an extensive [guide to contributing code](https://docs.silverstripe.org/en/contributing/code).

 ## Links